Leatherman Wingman Review

-The first thing that we felt was pointless on the tool is the ruler.
-With the ability to measure up to 1.5 inches, we felt that the inclusion of this tool is kind of pointless and the space could have been utilized for something of more overall value.
-It’s rare to find an instance where you absolutely need to measure something that is going to be less than 1.5 inches, let’s be honest…
+The first thing that we felt was pointless was the ruler.
+With the ability to measure up to only 1.5 inches, we felt that the inclusion of this tool was kind of pointless and that space could have been utilized for something of a more overall value.
+It’s rare to find an instance where you absolutely need to measure something that is going to be less than 1.5 inches.
+Let’s just be honest…

-Outside of the pointless rules, we did notice that there is some slight side-to-side movement in the pliers.
-Obviously this is a cheaper model and you won’t get the same movement in the more expensive models, but it’s definitely something that we normally don’t see in Leatherman multi-tools.
+Outside of the pointless ruler, we did notice that there is some slight side-to-side movement in the pliers.
+Obviously, this is a cheaper model and you won’t get the same movement in the more expensive models, but it’s definitely something that we normally don’t see in Leatherman multi-tools.

-The other issue we had with this tool is that the cutting pliers do not fully touch, making it hard to actually cut anything all the way through.
-There is a slight gap (very slight) between the cutting blades when the pliers are fully closed, which means that whatever you are trying to cut is going to still be slightly connected after the blades penetrate to their full ability.
+The other issue we had with this tool is that the cutting pliers do not fully touch making it hard to actually cut anything all the way through.
+There is a very slight gap between the cutting blades when the pliers are fully closed.
+This means that whatever you are trying to cut is going to still be slightly connected after the blades penetrate to their full ability.

 So while the Wingman does have it’s faults, it’s still a solid multi-tool for everyday carry and will provide you piece of mind should you ever need to make a quick repair throughout your day.